 Yes.
-Contract breaches are classified into four main types.
+There are four main types of breach of contract.
 These are:

 The answer to this comes down to how severe the breach is and what your losses are.
-It is advisable to speak with a contract attorney to determine the next steps to take.
+It is advisable to speak with a contract attorney to determine the next steps to take since part of their role is to assist with disputes and enforcement.
 It is possible that if the breach is minor or your losses small that taking legal action will be more costly than rewarding.